RoelYoon/CP-Club-Website-And-API/README.md

 # Maintenance Instructions For Future KIS Officiers of Competitive Programming Club

 ## Prerequisite Knowledge
-If you are voted as an officier, we'll guide you with any unfamiliar topics
+If you are voted as an officier, the current officiers will guide you with any unfamiliar topics
 - Git and Github
 - Basic foundation of web-development
   - Frontend